 If you've heard Phil Mickelson and caddie Tim Mickelson have conversations during a golf tournament -- and there's no doubt you have -- then you may have heard the highly successful duo talk about hitting a Pelz 8-iron or a Pelz 9-iron.
 And you've probably wondered what they mean by that.

 What is a Pelz 9-iron?

 Decoding what that means is pretty simple.
-Pelz stands for Dave Pelz, who has been Mickelson's long-time short-game coach.
+Pelz is invoking for Dave Pelz, who has been Mickelson's long-time short-game coach.
 And the number is the number of the iron or golf club in question.
 The club part is easy; that's what he's swinging.
 But Dave Pelz had to explain what he taught to Mickelson that came to be understood as a Pelz shot.

 As he told Golf.com in 2014, the Pelz shot is something he taught Mickelson in the winter of 2003-04.
 Mickelson takes the club back until his right arm (as a lefty) is parallel to the ground, or 3 o'clock on an imaginary clock for a lefty (9 o'clock for a righty) and then swings through at a normal pace.

 It's a shot that goes less distance than the standard-issue iron but also has less spin.
 Mickelson can use this shot to keep a ball under the wind and skip into a hole location with a reliable understanding of how far the ball will fly.